jtr0000/eJPT-Notes/2 - Footprinting_Scanning/Footprinting and Scanning.md

 ```
 - The `ls` command is used to list the scripts directory and the `grep` command is filtering out for script related to 'http' (in this case)

 **Lookup a particular NSE script:** Use `--script-help=<script_name>` to lookup nmap scripts to get a description and tell if a script is safe for using without affecting the system.
-Multiple scripts can be ran by using commas to separate them

 ```
 nmap --script-help=mongodb-databases
 ```

 **Run specific Nmap script** | Use `--script=<script_name>` to run a specific script.
-You don’t need to provide the nse extension, include the equal sign or scan all the TCP port.
+You don’t need to provide the nse extension, include the equal sign or scan all the TCP ports.
 You can bring it down to just the port that the service was observed on.
+Multiple scripts can be ran by using commas to separate them.

 ```
 nmap --script=mongodb-databases 10.10.50.49